 But his strongest asset is his attitude towards his teammates.

-"In 95% of cases, I will go to the attacker and apologize.
+"In 95% of cases, I will go to the hitter and apologize to him.
 I will tell him that the next ball will be better."

 This is behavior that speaks of maturity and leadership, rarely seen in such a young player.

-And when it comes to mentality, Nikolov is extremely clear:
+And when it comes to mentality, Nikolov is perfectly clear:

 "If you want to be good, you have to be like a dog – both on and off the court."